 Where to Go in Italy in Winter: Rome

 For Catholics, there are few experiences more special than hearing the Pope give mass in Rome on Christmas Eve.
 Watching the mass is free, but tickets for Christmas mass inside St. Peter’s Basilica are difficult to get hold of.
 They usually sell out months in advance.
 Without tickets, you can still watch the mass on giant screens in St. Peter’s Square just outside the basilica.

-For museums and other tourist attractions such as the Colosseum, the Forum, and Borghese Gallery, you can expect shorter queues in the winter.
-Check the opening times, as they may vary in the winter.
+For museums and other tourist attractions such as the Colosseum, the Forum, and Borghese Gallery, you can expect shorter queues as fewer visitors come to Rome in the winter.
+Check the opening times, as they may vary in winter.
 These attractions usually close on Christmas and New Year’s Day, but Christmas in Rome is still very special.

 Where to Go in Italy in Winter: Sicily